Fuel (band): The return of Brett Scallions and Puppet Strings (2010–2020)

 Scallions made many posts on Facebook and Instagram of him working in the studio on new material.
 It was later announced it was to be released as solo material.
 The band toured the US in August and September 2017 and toured Australia and New Zealand in December 2017.
 Fuel toured throughout 2018, playing Sunburn in its entirety to commemorate its 20th anniversary.

 On October 21, 2020, Scallions officially announced his departure from Fuel in a Facebook post :

-Since his departure from Fuel, Scallions has made several posts regarding his new project called Melody Brothers.
-Release is planned for sometime in 2022.
+Since his departure from Fuel, Scallions has made several posts on Facebook regarding his new project called RadioBot, formerly Melody Brothers.
+Originally planned for sometime in 2022, their first single, "This World’s on Fire", was released on December 8, 2023.

-Bell and Miller's return, Anomaly, Death of Jody Abbott and Corsale's departure (2020–present)
+Bell and Miller's return, Anomaly, death of Jody Abbott and Corsale's departure (2020–present)

-In 2020, founding member and primary songwriter Carl Bell decided to return to the band, forming a new version of group.
+In 2020, founding member and primary songwriter Carl Bell decided to return to the band, forming a new version of the group.
 According to Bell, this was more or less a rebirth of Fuel and a new era for the band.
 Bell reunited with former drummer Kevin Miller to reform the group.
 Together they recruited a new singer, John Corsale, who at the time was the frontman for Miller's band Smashed.
-They began rehearsing in summer of 2020, and later began working on what would become Fuel's 6th full-length album.
+They began rehearsing in the summer of 2020 and later began working on what would become Fuel's 6th full-length album.
 During that time, the band also released Something Like Human on vinyl for the first time.